My Teaching Scholar Philosophy

-I am a first-generation college graduate from a
+I am a first-generation college graduate from a lower-middle

-and farmers who did not venture far from this reality.
-I
+did not venture far from this reality.
+I have a great deal

-have a great deal of respect for this culture and upbringing
+of respect for this culture and upbringing.
+I credit my

 students with a similar upbringing to my own often find